-Do You Have a Narcissistic/Borderline/Addicted or
+Do You Have a Narcissistic, Borderline or Difficult Mother?

 Are you a sensitive, empathetic daughter?